 I have been lactose intolerant for the longest time.
 I can tolerate a bit of dairy.
 But the amount in most treats, like custard and chocolate cakes, sends my gut into overdrive.

-I soon learned that there are alternatives to dairy that are as nutritious or even more nutritious.
+I soon learned that there are dairy alternatives that are as nutritious or even more nutritious.

-There you have it…a comprehensive guide for you as you journey into healthy baking through ingredient substitution.
+There you have it…a comprehensive guide as you journey into healthy baking through ingredient substitution.

-Better for You: Nutritional Benefits of Ingredient Substitutes
+Better for You: Nutritional Benefits of Healthy Baking Swaps

 Sugar Swaps:

-Some types of honey have been found to exhibit antimicrobial properties, which can aid in wound healing and fighting infectious bugs.
+Some types of honey exhibit antimicrobial properties, which can aid in wound healing and fight infectious bugs.

 It has relatively low amounts of minerals like calcium, potassium, iron, zinc, and magnesium.